b2ihealthcare/snow-owl/README.md

     mvn clean package

-The distribution package can be found in the `releng/distribution/target` folder, when the build is complete.
+The distribution packages can be found in the `releng/com.b2international.snowowl.server.update/target` folder, when the build is complete.

 To run the test cases, use the following command: